X5GON/search-api/README.md

 ## Running the Search API using PM2

-one can also run the search API using [PM2](https://pm2.keymetrics.io/).
-This will run the service in the background, will automatically restart on if the service crashes and is fully configurable through the [./ecosystem.config.yml](./ecosystem.config.yml) file.
+One can also run the search API using [PM2](https://pm2.keymetrics.io/).
+This will run the service in the background, will automatically restart if the service crashes and is fully configurable through the [./ecosystem.config.yml](./ecosystem.config.yml) file.

 To install PM2 one must run